ASCII Corporation: 1989–2000: Satellites and later projects

+In 1998, ASCII signed an exclusive agreement with Konami to produce third-party controllers for the PlayStation releases of the arcade rhythm game Beatmania.
+The controllers, known as the ASC-0515BM were often bundled alongside the game.
+With Konami's official controller for the game, the DJ Station Pro positioned as a more premium option.

 ASCII originally used the name Nexoft on early American releases.
-In 1991, they renamed Nexoft to ASCII Entertainment, although releases around this time used the Asciiware name.
+In 1991, it renamed Nexoft to ASCII Entertainment, although releases around this time used the Asciiware name.
 To focus on supporting the interactive entertainment channel in America, startup company Agetec (for "Ascii Game Entertainment Technology") was spun off as an independent corporation in 1998 and later became a fully independent publisher one year later.
 Co-founder Tsukamoto had left ASCII to create a company of his own in 1992, named Impress.

 2000–2008: Ownership changes and dissolution

 On November 26, 2001, CSK Corporation and Unison Capital Partners L.P. announced the approval of transferring the control of its subsidiary ASCII to Unison Capital Partners L.P., effective on March 30, 2002, as part of a strategy to focus CSK's operations on B2B enterprises.
 The transfer was approved on December 21, 2001.
 As a part of deal, ASCII's outstanding debt owed to CSK was forgiven, and under Unison's control, the ASCII's Enterbrain and IT publishing divisions would maintain autonomy, while ASCII was restructured to concentrate on PC and IT publishing businesses.

 On May 28, 2002, Unison Media Partners announced ASCII became a fully owned subsidiary of via share exchange, and ASCII would be delisted, effective on October 1, 2002.
 On November 18, 2002, the Astroarts subsidiary was renamed to ASCII, while ASCII was renamed to MediaLeaves.
 The former Astroarts subsidiary would inherit the publishing business of the former ASCII.
 On January 29, 2004, Unison Capital Partners, L.P. announced the sale of ASCII's parent company MediaLeaves to Kadokawa Group Holdings, to be completed in March 2004.

 On September 27, 2007, Kadokawa Group Holdings announced the merger between subsidiaries MediaWorks and ASCII under the name ASCII Media Works, effective on April 1, 2008.
 The merger was approved in 2008.

 On January 10, 2010, the formerly named ASCII company MediaLeaves was merged into Enterbrain, dissolving the last of the ASCII entity.